CounterpartyXCP/Documentation/Developers/federated_node.md

 * `counterblock-testnet`
 * `counterwallet-testnet`

-Note that, HTTPS repository URLs are used.
-You can cache your GitHub username and password using [these instructions](https://help.github.com/articles/caching-your-github-password-in-git/).
+Note that HTTPS repository URLs are used for all of the submodules checked out under `src`.
+If you are committing changes back, you will be asked for your Github username and password by default.
+You can avoid this via following [these instructions](https://help.github.com/articles/caching-your-github-password-in-git/).

 ## Counterwallet-Specific